Managing money and financial support

 The Irish Cancer Society has two services to help patients travelling to and from their cancer appointments:

 Travel2Care is a limited fund, made available by the National Cancer Control Programme, for patients who are travelling for cancer tests or treatment to one of the national designated cancer centres or their approved satellite centres.
 Patients must be travelling over 50km one way to access the fund.
+Information on how to access this fund is available on our Travel2Care page.

 Our Volunteer Driver Service is for patients undergoing chemotherapy treatments who are having difficulty getting to and from their local appointments in our partner hospitals.
+To access the Volunteer Driver Service contact your hospital social worker or nurse.

-Irish Cancer Society financial information service
+Support from the Irish Cancer Society

 Coping with financial pressures